AlaskaAirlines/auro-background/README.md

 The `<auro-background>` element should be used in situations where users may:

-* In a slot in other auro components
-* As a background to an existing code block such as a hero
+* Insert a background image into any HTML block or slot element

-## API Code Examples
+## API Code Example

-Default auro-background
+Default `auro-background`

 ```html
 <auro-background bg="url(https://sitecore-test-single-westus2.azurewebsites.net/-/media/Images/pages/examples/ad2) center center/cover no-repeat">